 So the student starts here and takes a step in one direction or another.
 So as the mathematicians say, without loss of generality, let's just assume that the first step is here.
 Well what we know for sure, is after one step the student is further from the origin than at the start.
 But, that doesn't tell us a lot.
 What happens after the second step?
-Well, the student could come back to the origin and be closer, that's one possibility, the student could go up here, in which case the student is a little further, the student could go down here, in which case the student is a little further, the student could go down here, in which case the student is a little further, and the student could go over here, in which case the student could go over here, in which case the student is for the second step, three times out of four you get further away.
+Well, the student could come back to the origin and be closer, that's one possibility, the student could go up here, in which case the student is a little further, the student could go down here, in which case the student is a little further, or the student could go over here, in which case the student is twice as far.
+So we see for the second step, three times out of four you get further away.
 What happens in the third step?
 So let's look at this one.
-Well, the student could come here, which is closer, could come here, which is further, or could go there, which is further.
+Well, the student could come here, which is closer, could come here, which is closer, could go there, which is further, or could go there, which is further.
 So the third step, with equal probability, the student is further or closer if the student is here.
 And we could continue.
 So as you can see, it gets pretty complicated, as you project how far out it could always get.
 All right, and this is symmetric to this, but this is yet a different case.
 So, this sort of says, OK, I'm going to get tired of drawing things on the board.